AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 1. The LMS must implement the import of the course data structure defined in section 7. <br/>
 2. The LMS must implement the export of the course data structure defined in section 7. <br/>
 3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.<br/>
-4. The LMS must be able support course structures with one or more AU’s.
+4. LMS must support course structures containing more than 1000 AU’s.
+5. LMS must support course structures conforming to the XSD schema defined in section 7.2.

 <BR>
 <BR>